Deutsche Baseball Liga: History

-A precursor to the Baseball-Bundesliga was founded between 1951, with the Stuttgart Phillies winning the inaugural national championship.
-However, the league disbanded following the 1970 season, leaving Germany without a national league for 11 years.
+A precursor to the DBL was founded in 1951, with the Stuttgart Phillies winning the inaugural national championship.
+However, the league disbanded following the 1970 season, leaving Germany without a national baseball league for 11 years.

-The Baseball-Bundesliga, in its current incarnation, was established in 1982.
+The DBL, in its current incarnation, was established in 1982.
 Two teams produced dynasties during the league's first two decades of operation: the Mannheim Tornados won every championship from 1984 to 1989, and the Paderborn Untouchables won every championship from 2001 to 2005.
-The league claims that in 1990, there were 2000 baseball players in Germany, while that number has grown to exceed 30,000 today.
+The league claims that in 1990, there were 2,000 baseball players in Germany, while that number has grown to exceed 30,000 today.

 In 2010, the league promoted the Dohren Wild Farmers and the Neuenburg Atomics.
 At the end of the season, the Neuenburg Atomics were relegated with the worst record in the Southern Division (1–27).
 The Saarlouis Hornets voluntarily relegated themselves for financial reasons, despite posting the best record (19–21) in a ten-year history in the first division, causing the Southern Division to contract from eight to seven teams.
 The two teams were replaced by the Bad Homburg Hornets.
 In the Northern Division, the Cologne Cardinals were relegated at the end the season and replaced by the champions of the second division, the Berlin Sluggers.

 A motion to reduce the league from 16 to 12 teams was denied by a Competition Commission established by the DBV prior to a general meeting of all the baseball clubs in Germany in Frankfurt am Main on 13 November 2010.
 At the meeting itself, it was agreed to add an All Star Game for the 2012 season.